Sirdsapes/osticket-prereqs/README.md

 <p>
 -Next, we install osTicket (osTicket v1.15.8 zip).
 There will be an upload foler in the zip file which you will drag-and-drop into the wwwroot folder located in C: inetpub and then wwwroot.
 Rename the upload folder you just moved to osTicket.
 Reopen IIS and restart the server just like before.
 -Open osTicket from the IIS window by clicking the osTicket folder under Sites; click "Browse *:80" located on the right panel and osTicket should open.
 -Some services appear to not be working -- as indicated by the X. Go back to IIS and click PHP Manager within the osTicket folder and click "Enable or disable an extension".
-Enable the currently-disabled extensions by clicking an extension and then Enable under Actions.
+Enable the disabled extensions (php_imap.dll, php_intl.dll, php_opcache.dll) by clicking an extension and then Enable under Actions.
+-Refresh osTicket in the browser to see the extensions now enabled.
+-In C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php, rename "ost-sampleconfig" to "ost-config".
+Open the Properties of ost-config and go to the Security tab, click Advanced, and Disable inheritance.
 </p>
 <br />